 Solutions like Airbus Tactilon Agnet that operate over hospital’s internal WiFi networks or over commercial 3G/4G/5G networks can complement secure mission critical services for communication both locally and even over a wider area.
 By allowing the secure use of normal smartphones for sensitive mission critical communication, these solutions can also provide fairly quick scalability in terms of number of users, not to mention the flexibility to involve various experts into communication groups.

 Making hospitals run smoothly

 Medical care in large and small hospitals involves plenty of teamwork.
 Teams are not always in one place or on one area, but called up and formed when needed, often in a hurry.
 The team itself may typically need help and services from specialized units like Laboratory, Blood bank, X-ray / MRI and surgery.
 Alerting whole team with a single group message fastens the response remarkably.
 Also preparatory data can be shared securely to the team with a reliable group communication tool.

-When professionals, each an expert in their own field, bring together their knowledge and concentrate their skills to benefit patients, they can achieve great things.
+When professionals, such as an expert in their own field bring together their knowledge and concentrate their skills to benefit patients, they can achieve great things.
 Here are some examples of how group communication helps healthcare and hospitals run smoothly: